rapid7/metasploit-framework/How-to-Apply-to-GSoC.md

 Once you have started digging feel free ask questions that help you understand the concepts you for the idea would like to propose.

-Initial proposals can be sent for feedback before offical submission opens to msfdev@metasploit.com.
+Initial proposals can be sent for feedback before official submission opens to msfdev@metasploit.com.
 All proposals must be officially submitted during Student Application Period thru the [GSoC official](https://g.co/gsoc) site.

 At a bare minimum, proposals should include the following: